paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-037-coast-guard-reserve.md

 **(c)** Notwithstanding subsections (a) and (b), the Secretary may authorize the retention of a Reserve rear admiral or rear admiral (lower half) in an active status not longer than the day on which the officer concerned becomes 64 years of age.

+**(d) Retention of Health Professions Officers.—**

+(1) **In general.—** — Notwithstanding subsections (a), (b), and (c), the Secretary may authorize the retention of a Reserve health professions officer in an active status not beyond the first day of the month following the month in which the health professions officer concerned becomes 68 years of age.

+(2) **Rule of construction.—** — Nothing in this subsection may be construed to prohibit or modify the application of any provision relating to mandatory separation or disciplinary action.

+(3) **Health professions officer defined.—** — In this subsection, the term “health professions officer” means an officer or enlisted member of the Coast Guard in good standing who is—

+  (A) a physician, surgeon, medical specialist, nurse or nurse practitioner, physician’s assistant, health service technician, therapist, fully licensed clinical psychotherapist, counselor, social worker, medical assistant, radiology assistant, pharmacist, pharmacy assistant, nutritionist, dietitian, any administrative personnel associated with a Coast Guard medical program (including a clinic), personnel who works in a medical laboratory, physical therapist, physical therapist aide, occupational therapist, or occupational therapist aide;

+  (B) a dentist, dental assistant, oral surgeon, or any other dental-related personnel; or

+  (C) a member of a category designated by the Secretary under section 2154(c)(3).

-**(d)** For purposes of this section, “active duty” does not include active duty for training, duty on a board, or duty of a limited or temporary nature if assigned to active duty from an inactive duty status.
+**(e)** For purposes of this section, “active duty” does not include active duty for training, duty on a board, or duty of a limited or temporary nature if assigned to active duty from an inactive duty status.

 ### Statutory Notes

 #### Amendments
+2025—Subsecs. (d), (e).
+Pub.
+L. 119–60 added subsec. (d) and redesignated former subsec. (d) as (e).

 2018—Pub.
 L. 115–282 renumbered [section 742 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section742&num=0&edition=prelim) as this section.

 2016—Subsec. (c).
 Pub.
 L. 114–120 substituted “subsections” for “subsection”.